Causal Reasoning Meets Visual Representation Learning: A Prospective Study: Extensive Applications

-The above-mentioned applications usually focus on single subject, while crowd intelligence analysis \cite{hou2019mobile} aims to address related sensing and cognitive tasks for multiple subjects.
+The applications mentioned above usually focus on a single subject, whereas crowd intelligence analysis \cite{hou2019mobile} aims to address related sensing and cognitive tasks for multiple subjects and their interaction.
 In recent years, we have been witnessing the explosive growth of multi-modal heterogeneous spatial/temporal/spatial-temporal data from different kinds of data sensors.
-Urban computing \cite{zheng2014urban} is a good example of crowd intelligence analysis, which aims to tackle traffic congestion, energy consumption and pollution by using the data that has been generated in cities (e.g., traffic flow, human mobility, and geographical data).
-For example, huge amounts of heterogeneous traffic data comes from various sources, including static and dynamic data, such as traffic road network, geographic information system (GIS) data, traffic flow, traffic mobility, traffic energy consumption, etc. The heterogeneous spatial-temporal traffic data contains a large amount of useful traffic rules with strong causal relations.
-Therefore, how to utilize different heterogeneous spatial-temporal data and discover their complex and entangled causal relations is beneficial to crowd intelligence analysis.
+Urban computing \cite{zheng2014urban} is an example of crowd intelligence analysis, which aims to tackle traffic congestion \cite{TFP}, energy consumption \cite{zhu2022hybrid}, and pollution by using the data that has been generated by a large number of traffic vehicles in cities (e.g., traffic flow, human mobility, and geographical data).
+For example, huge amounts of heterogeneous traffic data come from various sources, including both static and dynamic data, such as traffic road networks, geographic information system (GIS) data, traffic flow, traffic mobility, traffic energy consumption, etc. Moreover, the heterogeneous spatial-temporal traffic data contains a large number of useful traffic rules with strong causal relations.
+Therefore, how to utilize different heterogeneous spatial-temporal data and discover their complex and entangled causal relations is beneficial to urban computing and crowd intelligence analysis.